Best Investment & Stock Research Apps

 Gold standard financial news and market coverage

 Bloomberg sets the standard for financial journalism and market coverage.
-The free app and website provide breaking market news, economic data, and opinion pieces from a world-class editorial team.
-While the full Bloomberg Terminal is out of reach for most retail investors, the consumer app still delivers faster, more reliable market news than most competitors.
-The daily briefing and push alerts keep you informed without noise.
+The free app and website provide breaking market news, economic data, and opinion pieces from a world-class editorial team, delivered through a clean app design with excellent push notifications that keep you informed without overwhelming noise.
+While the full Bloomberg Terminal is out of reach for most retail investors, the consumer app still delivers faster, more reliable market news than most competitors, backed by genuinely global economic data and market coverage.
+The daily briefing format distills what matters into a quick read rather than an overwhelming feed.
+Core access is free, with limited premium content available for deeper analysis.
+The tradeoffs: full article access requires a subscription beyond the free tier, and there's no stock research or analysis tooling for individual companies here — Bloomberg is a news source, not a research platform.

 Pros